DeepPAAC: A New Deep Galerkin Method for Principal-Agent Problems: Conclusion

 \section{Conclusion}

 In this article, we have developed and validated a deep learning algorithm for Principal-Agent problems.
 We employ an actor-critic setup to solve the corresponding HJB PDE with an implicit Hamiltonian.
 While so far most PA setups have been very restrictive, through a collection of case studies we demonstrate that the proposed DeepPAAC algorithm is able to handle many extensions, from multi-dimensional state/multi-dimensional controls, to (coupled) control constraints.
 The new scheme opens the door for future numerical-driven investigations of novel PA settings.
-In tandem, it also sheds light on aspects of using neural networks for solving HJB equations, an ongoing active area of research across applied mathematics. \\ \
+In tandem, it also sheds light on aspects of using neural networks for solving HJB equations, an ongoing active area of research across applied mathematics. \\

-{\bf Acknowledgement}: The authors would like to thank Chenchen Mou and Yuri Saporito for fruitful discussions.
+{\bf Acknowledgement}: The authors would like to thank two anonymous referees whose constructive comments have greatly helped to improve the paper.
+The authors would also like to thank Chenchen Mou and Yuri Saporito for fruitful discussions.
 Mike Ludkovski is partially supported by NSF DMS-2407550 and DMS-2420988.
 Zimu Zhu is supported by The Hong Kong University of Science and Technology(Guangzhou) Start-up Fund G0101000240 and the Guangzhou-HKUST(GZ) Joint Funding Program (No. 2024A03J0630).